 Phew, what a list!
-Hope it was helpful to get you on the path to giving holiday gifts that create a memorable experience to be cherished for a lifetime.
+I hope it was helpful to get you on the path to giving holiday gifts that create a memorable experience to be cherished for a lifetime.

 Now it’s your turn.
 We would all love to read your holiday gift experience ideas in the comments.
 And most of all, we want to hear the story and feelings behind why the gift was so special to you or the recipient.

 Happy Holidays to you and your loved ones.